WomensLaw serves and supports all survivors.

 A protection from abuse order can:

-• order the abuser to be removed (“excluded”) from your shared home and give you possession of the home1 unless you are not married to the abuser and the abuser owns the home, then this will not be ordered;2
+• leave your shared home and give you possession of the home.
+Note: If you are not married to the abuser and the abuser owns the home, then this will not be ordered;2

-• order the abuser to not cancel utility service to the home for 60 days;
+• not cancel utility service to the home for 60 days;

-• decide the possession of shared personal property including a car and household goods, and order law enforcement to help get that property, if necessary;
+• decide the possession of shared personal property, including a car and household goods, and order law enforcement to help get that property, if necessary;

 • establish temporary custody and visitation rights of your children;